 Hi, I'm Rebecca.

 I'm a former journalist taking a break from the metropolitan fray in my Cornish cottage in a quiet village just outside Penzance.
-Cat-friendly guests welcome!
+Cat- and book-loving guests welcome!

-Please feel free to contact us if you have any questions regarding the house or rooms, and we'll do our best to answer as soon as I can.
+Please feel free to contact me if you have any questions regarding the house or rooms, and I'll do my best to answer as soon as I can.
 Make sure to look at both my listings - the studio and the Traditional Granite Cottage by Sea, so as to get all the photos of the house.